icholy/idtool/README.md

 ## Install

-This package is not published on npm, so you'll need to clone the repo to install.
+This package is not published on npm, so you'll need to clone and build locally.

 ```
 git clone https://github.com/icholy/idtool.git
 cd idtool
+npm install
+npx tsc
 npm install -g .
 ```